Female education

-Education increases a woman's (and her partner and the family's) level of health and health awareness.
-Furthering women's levels of education and advanced training also tends to lead to delay initiation of sexual activity, first marriage, and first childbirth.
-Moreover, more education increases likelihood to remain single, have no children, or have no formal marriage while increasing levels of long-term partnerships.
+Education increases a woman's (and her partner's and the family's) level of health and health awareness.
+Furthering women's levels of education and advanced training also tends to delay the initiation of sexual activity, first marriage, and first childbirth.
+Moreover, more education increases the likelihood of remaining single, having no children, or having no formal marriage while increasing levels of long-term partnerships.
 Women's education is important for women's health as well, increasing contraceptive use while lowering sexually transmitted infections, and increasing the level of resources available to women who divorce or are in a situation of domestic violence.
-Education also improves women's communication with partners and employers, and rates of civic participation.
+Education also improves women's communication with partners and employers and their rates of civic participation.

-Because of the wide-reaching effects of female education on society, alleviating inequalities in education for women is highlighted in Sustainable Development Goal 4 "Quality Education for All", and deeply connected to Sustainable Development Goal 5 "Gender Equality."
+Because of the wide-reaching effects of female education on society, alleviating inequalities in education for women is highlighted in Sustainable Development Goal 4 "Quality Education for All", and deeply connected to Sustainable Development Goal 5 "Gender Equality".
 Education of girls (and empowerment of women in general) in developing countries leads to faster development and a faster decrease of population growth, thus playing a significant role in addressing environmental issues such as climate change mitigation.
 Project Drawdown estimates that educating girls is the sixth most efficient action against climate change (ahead of solar farms and nuclear power).